 |Insufficient||Not included on the positive list (not reimbursed)|

-Once the ASMR and SMR ratings are determined, the manufacturer enters into negotiations with The Comité Economique des Produits de Santé (CEPS) to establish the reimbursement price and rate for innovative ambulatory (retail) drugs.
-The ASMR level determined by the TC and the expected annual sales volume are key considerations for the CEPS to establish the price.
+The ASMR and SMR ratings described above, are determined concurrently.
+Once they are determined, the manufacturer enters negotiations with The Comité Economique des Produits de Santé (CEPS) to establish the reimbursement price and rate for innovative ambulatory (retail) drugs.
+The ASMR level determined by the TC and the expected annual sales volume are key considerations for the CEPS when establishing price.
 There is free (unregulated) pricing for drugs that are not covered by the French reimbursement system.

 Hospital-only products, which are mostly reimbursed from the total health care budget allocated to the hospital, are not subject to assessment by CEPS.
 In France, manufacturers are free to set prices for most hospital drugs.
-However, hospitals purchase drugs from manufacturers through a competitive bid process.
-While hospital drugs remain unregulated, an activity-based costing is implemented in the hospitals.
+However, hospitals purchase drugs from manufacturers through a competitive bid process which allows them to effectively negotiate these drug prices.
+While hospital drug pricing remains unregulated, an activity-based costing is implemented in the hospitals.
 Since 2004, payment for hospital acute care has operated on a type of Diagnosis Related Group (DRG) model.
 The Tarification à l’Activité (T2A) has strengthened the link between actual activity rates in hospitals and the payment they receive for this activity.
-Expensive hospital drugs are said to be on the T2A exclusion list and are completely reimbursed by the health insurance system.
+For certain innovative and expensive products, there is an override mechanism, known as the “liste en sus” or extra list since 2004.
+However, a decree from 2016 restricted the conditions for inclusion on the “liste en sus” and introduced inequality in access to these drugs.

 Important Points to Keep in Mind

-All drugs have to be assessed by HAS (Haute Autorité de Santé) – before inclusion on a positive list of reimbursed products:
+All drugs must be assessed by HAS (Haute Autorité de Santé) – before inclusion on a positive list of reimbursed products:

 - One list for access to hospital pharmacies